cabonkasia/Events-tickets--webapp/README.md

 ### Setup

 `yarn install` both for client and server side to install the dependencies

+`yarn compile` to compile .ts files into .js on server side

 `yarn start` to run both the server and client